The oldest inuksuit are up to 4000 years old (1.), while the newest ones most likely are made at this very moment when you are reading this text.

 Stones who act on behalf of humans

-For most part inuksuit are made of stone, but there are cases when driftwood, bones and other material is used as well.
+For the most part, inuksuit are made of stone, but there are cases when driftwood, bones and other material is used as well.
 Many inuksuit are maintained by people – it happens that weather of bears damage them and some upkeep is needed.
-These stone cairns are not especially large if compared to other megaliths of the world – 0.5 – 2 metres high and up to 2 metres wide.
-Stones can be set in a different way, but the most well known form outside Canada’s Arctic is a form resembling a human.
+These stone cairns are not especially large if compared to other megaliths of the world – 0.5 – 2 meters high and up to 2 meters wide.
+Stones can be set in a different way, but the most well-known form outside Canada’s Arctic is a form resembling a human.
 The word inuksuk itself could be translated as "somebody/something who acts on behalf of a human".

-Although the culture of inuksuit is alive, their purpose and meaning is not always easy to comprehend, especially for the people of other cultures having different mindset.
-Inuit have rich folklore mentioning inuksuit, for example special aja-jait songs praising these stone cairns.
+Although the culture of inuksuit is alive, their purpose and meaning are not always easy to comprehend, especially for the people of other cultures having a different mindset.
+Inuit have rich folklore mentioning inuksuit, for example, special aja-jait songs praising these stone cairns.
 Sometimes people consider that there are spirits of inuksuit and they are afraid even to touch them.
-In a way this is a sure method to save navigational aids intact.
+In a way, this is a sure method to save navigational aids intact.

 Building an inuksuk requires skill and inspiration.

-Builder is carefully selecting stones – beautiful ones and unsighty ones, large and small ones.
-Each stone has special meaning and the most important one is the head stone on the top.
+Builder is carefully selecting stones – beautiful ones and unsightly ones, large and small ones.
+Each stone has special meaning and the most important one is the headstone on the top.

-Travellers of European descent quickly appreciated advantages of these stone beacons.
-Already at the first half of the 19th century explorers built their own stone cairns, often pointing to a bottle with a message nearby.
+Travelers of European descent quickly appreciated the advantages of these stone beacons.
+Already in the first half of the 19th century explorers built their own stone cairns, often pointing to a bottle with a message nearby.

 Wonder of Inuksuk Point

-Although inuksuit are found throughout the Canada’s Arctic and there are similar monuments in Iceland, Faroe Islands and even India, there is one special place with more than 100 of inuksuit located over an area of few hectares – Inuksuk Point.
+Although inuksuit are found throughout Canada’s Arctic and there are similar monuments in Iceland, Faroe Islands, and even India, there is one special place with more than 100 of inuksuit located over an area of few hectares – Inuksuk Point.

 This is small peninsula at the southwestern part of Baffin Island.
-Sea here is receding – Earth crust here still "remembers" the heavy burden of the last glaciation and still is rising up.
+The sea here is receding – Earth crust here still "remembers" the heavy burden of the last glaciation and still is rising up.